AI Use Cases/Private Equity

 Automated Flight Risk & Retention Scoring in Private Equity

 AI flight risk and retention scoring in private equity is a predictive system that ingests carry schedules, portfolio performance data, deal pipeline activity, and HR records to assign real-time departure probability scores to individual operators and portfolio company executives.
 HR teams in PE firms run it to shift from reactive exit management to structured, early intervention.
-The model surfaces at-risk individuals 60-90 days before departure likelihood peaks, at which point retention offers remain cost-effective and deal continuity is still protectable.
+The model surfaces at-risk individuals before departure likelihood peaks, while retention offers remain cost-effective and deal continuity is still protectable.

 The Problem